RCTA Floating Market Image by Canal Photography

 Below you’ll find profiles of the current Steering Group.
 Please feel encouraged to contact any of them to request further information, and they will respond as soon as they’re able to – in between their trading and personal commitments …

-Ronni Payne – Treasurer, RCTA Facebook , Market & Events Coordinator
+Ronni Payne – Chair, RCTA Facebook , Market & Events Coordinator

 Hi, I’m Ronni and I fell into boating by accident … It all started with visiting an old friend on his boat for coffee, and never going home.
 Here I still am 11 years and 7 boats later; and loving every minute of it.